Serving and Serve Strategy

 Serve mechanics: drop or bounce?

 The ball drop is very important.
 There are essentially two theories.
 Some players drop the ball and hit it when it reaches its highest point about a foot or so off the floor.
 The advantage to this approach is that the ball is not moving when you hit it and therefore presents an easy target.
-The second theory is that you should bounce the ball so that it rises about 18 inches off the floor.
+The second theory is that you should bounce the ball so that it rises 2-3 feet off the floor.
 The ball is hit as it is falling.
 This is a somewhat harder target because the ball is moving, however, the bounce method gives the server a little more time to hit the ball and it makes it easier to get the ball out over the foot fault line.
 For these reasons, I recommend the ball bounce over the ball drop.

 Take your time